romainpboisseau/romainpboisseau.github.io/research.md

      Intro Section
 ========================= -->
 <section class="research-intro" style="max-width:800px;margin:auto;text-align:justify;">
   <p>How has the diversity of life forms come to be?
 This central question in evolutionary biology can be addressed at different scales: by studying the processes that drive modifications within populations of organisms (microevolution), or by investigating patterns of changes on the tree of life (macroevolution).
 I address this question from both angles to provide insights into the ultimate and proximate drivers of morphological and behavioral diversity.
-In this endeavour, I have notably been focusing on the evolution of sexual dimorphism and sexually selected weapons in many different arthropod systems.</p>
+In this endeavor, I have especially been focusing on the evolution of sexual dimorphism and sexually selected weapons in many different arthropod systems.</p>

   <p>One of my major interests is to study cases of repeated evolution from the phenotypic to the molecular level (<i>i.e.</i>, gene reuse).
 Why do similar traits evolve repeatedly in different lineages?
 What is the role of selection and constraints?
 What are the factors affecting the likelihood of repeated evolution?
 Are they similar across levels?
 Stick insects (insect order Phasmatodea) are an ideal system to study these question as they display an incredible morphological diversity with many different traits evolving independently in different corners of the world.
   </p>

-  <p>Below, you will find details about my past and on-going projects.
+  <p>Below, you will find details about my past and ongoing projects.
 Do not hesitate to reach out with questions!
   </p>
 </section>

-<h2 style="text-align: center;"><strong>On-going projects</strong></h2>
+<h2 style="text-align: center;"><strong>Ongoing projects</strong></h2>

 <!-- ========================
      Project Wings